Is Silver Magnetic or Not? Does any Form of Silver Magnetize and Sticks to Magnets?

 No, 500 silver isn’t magnetic.
 It’s diamagnetic.

-500 silver, also known as “500 fine silver,” is an alloy that’ s 50% silver and 50% other metals like copper and zinc.
+500 silver, also known as “500 fine silver,” is a silver alloy that’s made of 50% silver and 50% other metals like copper and zinc.

 Both copper and zinc are diamagnetic making 500 silver a diamagnetic silver form.